theodore-s-beers/bekesh/docs/research-synthesis.md

 The relevant HarfBuzz buffer option is `HB_BUFFER_FLAG_PRODUCE_SAFE_TO_INSERT_TATWEEL`, introduced in HarfBuzz 5.1.0 and disabled by default. ([HarfBuzz Manual][4])

-`harfbuzzjs` now has a TypeScript/ESM API and exposes buffer and glyph information, making it the most natural shaping backend for a browser-and-Node TypeScript package.
-Its supplied WASM build is intentionally a reduced HarfBuzz build, so a future integration would need to verify that the required flags and functions are exported, or build a slightly fuller WASM artifact.
+`harfbuzzjs` has a TypeScript/ESM API and exposes buffer and glyph information, making it a natural future shaping backend.
+Its supplied WASM build is reduced, so an integration must verify the required flags and functions.
 The project is MIT-licensed. ([GitHub][5])

 ### 3. Qt’s `QTextEngine`: the best production allocation algorithm to study